Many of us only dream about ditching our nine-to-five job to travel the world, but in reality, there are many ways to fund a travel lifestyle.

 Believe it or not, it isn’t just gap year students who get to have all the fun working abroad – there are plenty of work programs for adults too, many of which offer paid work.
 Whether you fancy being a hotel kitchen assistant in the Swiss alps, a ranch hand in the Australian outback, or an au pair in Italy, there are many ways to satiate your wanderlust and fund your travels along the way.

-Many job agencies offer support from when you first show interest in the role to your return home.
+Many job agencies offer support from when you first show interest in the role until the time you return home.
 This can mean assisting you with everything from your visa application to helping you set up an international bank account, driver’s license, health insurance, and so on.
 Their aim is to make your transition abroad as smooth as possible; that’s very reassuring if this is your first time working overseas.

 While your income depends on your role, your experience, and the job’s location, working abroad is an excellent opportunity.
 It develops your skills, strengthens your resume, and paves the way for your next career move.
 It’s also a great way of funding your travels once you have finished your contract.
 Check out some of the exciting paid work placements around the world.